PlathC/Mirage/README.md

 ### __Viewer__

-a viewer is implemented in order to provide an easy way to test each features with a visualization tool.
+A viewer is implemented in order to provide an easy way to test each features with a visualization tool.